 What should I pay attention to when buying a LED fluorescent tube?

-There are a number of points that are important to check in advance when buying a LED fluorescent tube.
+It's important to check a number of points in advance when buying a LED fluorescent tube.

 How do I replace a fluorescent tube with a LED tube?

 Planning to trade in your conventional fluorescent tube for a durable LED tube?
-We are very happy about that!
+That's great to hear!
 The switch from fluorescent tubes to LED tubes is not difficult.
 For your convenience, we have explained in the following steps how you can quickly and easily replace your fluorescent lighting with an LED variant.

 - Switch off the power and the fuse.